simovicaleksa/store-docker/README.md

 - Jotai (Redux alternative)
 - TailwindCSS

-Back end:
+Backend:

 - Medusa.js
 - PostgreSQL
 - Redis
+- Stripe
+- Meilisearch (self-hosted algolia alternative)
+- Caddy web server (nginx alternative)

+Dev-ops:
 - Docker
-- Meilisearch (self-hostable algolia alternative)
-- Caddy server (nginx alternative)
-- Stripe integration
+- VPS / Cloud

-Because the entire application (front end, back end, databases, and web server) are containerized using Docker, the application is easily hostable on any VPS or Cloud server.
+The application is containerized in a single docker compose, making it easy to deploy on any VPS or Cloud server.
+To host your own e-commerce store you just have to clone this repository on your VPS / Cloud server, configure your environment and run `start.sh` script.
+You can read more about this in the [Deployment](#Deployment) section.

 # Screenshots